rombachuk/cloudant-performancecollector/documentation/Installation.md

   * documentation (markdown files documenting the package)
   * test (testing scripts for the package)
   * deploy (installation & patch scripts for the package)
+  * offline (container directory for wheelhouse tar required in offline installs)

+For `Offline` installations, copy or move the downloaded `wheelhouse.tar.gz` into the `offline` directory.

 #### Example